marcojakob/lilo.blog/README.md

 # Lernblog

-A blog for your journey of life and learning.
+**A blog for your journey of life and learning.**

 With Lernblog it's very easy to create your own blog.
 This is what you get:

 - A blog that you own.
 Can be used as portfolio, as a project page or for documenting your learning journey.
 - A simple admin interface to write blog posts.
 - It's free!
-If you want your own custom domain (for example `yourname.com`) you can register it at any domain provider for a very small fee.
+If you want your own custom domain (for example `yourname.com`) you can register it at any domain provider.
+You only pay a small fee for the domain while the blog stays free.

 ## More Info